EetuAla/JS-School-Work/README.md

 # Hello!
-Here you can see my JS school work!
+Here you can see some of my JS school work!